Matter Coupling of Dirac Matter in the Context of the SYK Model: Non-Gaussian Random Couplings and Bulk Mass Deformations: Acknowledgments

 \section{Acknowledgments}

 We want to express our gratitude to Yifan Chen, Xing Huang, and Yikun Jiang for their helpful discussion.
 PHCL would like to acknowledge support from JSPS KAKENHI Grant No.~JP23H01174.
 JM would like to acknowledge support from the ``Quantum Technologies for Sustainable Development'' grant from the National Institute for Theoretical and Computational Sciences of South Africa (NITHECS).
 MT acknowledges the Grants-in-Aid from MEXT of Japan (Grants No. JP20K03787, JP21H05185, and JP25K00925) and JST CREST (Grant No. JPMJCR24I2).
 CTM thanks Nan-Peng Ma for his encouragement.
+The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Quantum field theory with boundaries, impurities, and defects, where work on this paper was undertaken.
+This work was supported by EPSRC grant EP/Z000580/1.

 \baselineskip 22pt